 2 hours daily free time

-*Washburn Plans - available for Washburn ID - students, staff, faculty from Washburn University or Washburn Technical Institute.
+*Washburn Annual Plan - available for Washburn ID - students, staff, faculty from Washburn University or Washburn Technical Institute.
 Membership is for the full calendar year.

 All payments are secure